joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 On the second round, all characters but the one who's afraid to fly succeeds.
 The same thing happens the third round.
 They all fail the fourth round, which is good because the plane is going down.

-The character with the fear of flying only received one round of recharge (a bad night's sleep) compared to the other 3 characters who recharged 3 rounds.
+The character with the fear of flying only received 1 round of recharge (a bad night's sleep) compared to the other 3 characters who recharged 3 rounds.

 Guidelines: